-D. Professional Renewal
+Professional Renewal

 All faculty must document ongoing professional renewal including activities required to maintain licensure and credentials.
 All faculty must demonstrate a program of renewal, including short- and long- term goals and achievements.
+Documentation should be on the faculty CV and the SON SharePoint Professional Development table.